verbo (rubicons, rubiconing, rubiconed)[with object] Volver al principio

 Late 19th century: from Rubicon.

-1A stream in NE Italy which marked the ancient boundary between Italy and Cisalpine Gaul.
+1A stream in northeastern Italy that marked the ancient boundary between Italy and Cisalpine Gaul.
 Julius Caesar led his army across it into Italy in 49 bc, breaking the law forbidding a general to lead an army out of his province, and so committing himself to war against the Senate and Pompey.
 The ensuing civil war resulted in victory for Caesar after three years.

 1.1 [as noun] A point of no return: on the way to political union we are now crossing the Rubicon